socs-kul/socs-kul.github.io/README.md

-# CASS Website
+# SOCS Website

-This is the repository with the source files for the website of the course CASS.
+This is the repository with the source files for the website of the course SOCS.
 We build it with the awesome [Just the docs theme](https://github.com/pmarsceill/just-the-docs).
 If you found typos or mistakes, please create a PR!

 ## Files